huijing/slides/58-cssconf-2019/README.md

 ## Why was it harder to align vertically than horizontally?

-When I started building stuff on the web, I soon realised that aligning stuff horizontally was way more straightforward than aligning stuff vertically.
-So I started thinking about why that is.
+When I started building stuff on the web, I quickly realised that aligning stuff horizontally was way more straightforward than aligning stuff vertically.
+So I started thinking about why that was.

 Historically, web technologies started out from text document beginnings.
 Which makes sense since Sir Tim Berners-Lee’s original proposal was to tackle the problem of sharing information about accelerators and experiments at CERN.

-Information that was predominantly text-based, and given that the official languages at CERN were English and French, these texts were often laid out in a horizontal top-to-bottom direction.
+Information that was predominantly text-based, and given that the official languages at CERN were English and French, these texts were naturally laid out in a horizontal top-to-bottom direction.
 And if you dig a little deeper, you might notice that the earliest features of HTML revolved around the formatting of text documents, offering headings, paragraphs, even multiple types of lists.

 When CSS first came about, again, focus was around text formatting.
 The `:first-letter` pseudo-element, now known as `:intial-letter`, had been proposed from the beginning.
 Of course, writing a feature into the specification and having it implemented in browsers are 2 separate things, and for this particular feature, it took a decade for it to be first seen in browsers.

 My point is, from the moment designers and developers realised the web could be used for more than just academic paper format layouts, they have been complaining about how hard it is to do layout on the web.

 And I don’t blame them.
-For a long time, it was hard to layout anything resembling the gorgeous graphic designs we saw on print magazines and posters.
+For a long time, it was hard to layout anything resembling the gorgeous designs our print counterparts could achieve on posters and in magazines.

 Today my main goal is to share with everyone what I learned about modern CSS layouts while I was building them and inspecting them with DevTools throughout the process.
 I do hope that there will at least be one thing that you find useful out of all this.